LukasBoril/Rest_api_springBoot_tutorial/readme/flyway.md

-# Flaway: Do a database migration
+# Flaway: Do a Database Migration

 [Go to flyway branch](https://github.zhaw.ch/bacn/ase2-spring-boot-hellorest/tree/flyway)

-##  Project Structure for Database-Bootstrap
+##  Project Structure for Flyway Migration

 Create in the resource folder a directory db/migration